-I was ready to update my kitchen…again.
-I really like the Glitter Backsplash, but I knew it was only temporary.
-That being said, do NOT do a glitter backsplash if it is temporary.
+This kitchen is getting some major upgrades!
+First, we painted our kitchen cabinets (the EASY way), then, I did the DIY glitter backsplash, and now I am ready to do something new.
+I really like the Glitter Backsplash, but I knew it was only temporary because Scott didn’t like it.
+With that being said, do NOT do a glitter backsplash if it is temporary, especially if you plan on doing a peel and stick backsplash.
 Just don’t because it’s really hard to remove it.
 To my surprise these peel N’ stick tiles actually stuck to the wall.
 I’ve had them on for about three weeks now and there have been no signs of peeling or lifting.

 I had to sand off the existing glitter backsplash because it’s important to have a nice, soft, smooth surface to adhere these sheets to.
 Make sure to wipe down your walls just to get rid of any grease, dirt, dust, food particles, etc.. that may be stuck to your wall.
 Allow it to dry.

 Each sheet has 1 side of “Overlap Here” tabs.
 Cut the opposite end straight off so that you have a flat edge to go straight against the corner of my wall.

 It was really actually a lot easier than I thought it would be (and much easier than using real tiles).
 I didn’t need any fancy tools or putty.
 Just a pair of scissors and the Peel N’ Stick Backsplash tiles.
 The adhesive on the back of these are REALLY strong so no extra glue or putty is needed.

 However, if your walls tend to get really cold (like if you want to put this into an RV camper) I would suggest using Liquid Nails or E6000 glue because the dropping temperature could cause them to lift and/or peel.